 Shaping models of an alliance organisation are early integration, mutual targets, contract and mutual commercial model, shared risks and benefits and mutual development phase.

-The operating principles of an alliance organisation are to work for the best for the project, building trust and continuous improvement.
+The operating principles of an alliance organisation are working for the best for the project, building trust and continuous improvement.

-The Raide-Jokeri alliance project is executed as consecutive development phase (11/2017-12/2018) and implementation phase (1/2019- ).
+The Jokeri Light Rail Line alliance project is executed as consecutive development phase (11/2017-12/2018) and implementation phase (1/2019- ).
 During the development phase, the contractual parties plan the contents and execution of the project together and define its target cost and incentive system.
 As the development phase ends, the client will decide execution of the investment and on transition to the implementation phase.
 The development and implementation phases will have own contracts.